 - V. Vivaudou sold by the United Drug Company to a New York syndicate that included Victor Vivaudou.

 - Aziza founded by Nina Sussman in Paris.

-- Paul C. Beiersdorf changes its name to P. Beiersdorf & Co.
-GmbH.
+- Paul C. Beiersdorf changes its name to P. Beiersdorf & Company GmbH.

-- Boots acquired by the United Drug Company (U.S.).
+- Boots Pure Drug Co., Ltd. acquired by the United Drug Company.